tiernanmartin/NeighborhoodChangeTypology-bookdown/00-bookdown/NeighborhoodChangeTypology-report.utf8.md

 ### Stage Three: Collaborative Revision, 2018 - 2019 {-}

 In early summer of 2018, the project team reconvened and began working on a revision.
+Because the Pilot Project's preliminary results were most inaccurate and potentially damaging to the White Center neighborhood, the revision process focused on improving the model’s characterization of that community.
+Unfortunately, time and resource constraints prevented the team from expanding to include representatives from Rainier Valley, Seatac, and Tukwila, who could have provided important contextual information to guide the revision process.

-Unlike the Pilot, the third stage was structured as a direct collaboration between the project team and staff from WC CDA.
-The project team took the lead on exploring alternative indicators that might improve the project’s model of neighborhood change and WC CDA staff provided their expertise on the specific displacement-related challenges that the members of their community faced (and continue to face).
-Additionally, this partnership led to productive discussions between the two groups about the challenging limitations that are present in “institutional data”^[In this context, the term “institutional data” was used to refer to data that are created by public agencies (e.g., the US Census) and it was contrasted with “community data” that don’t come from centralized, institutional sources] and how these limitations reflect the priorities of America’s dominant culture.
+Unlike the Pilot, the third stage was structured as a direct collaboration between Futurewise and the WCCDA to form the project team that would finalize the work.
+Futurewise took the lead on exploring alternative indicators that might improve the project’s model of neighborhood change and the WCCDA provided their expertise on the specific displacement-related challenges that the members of their community faced (and continue to face).
+The collaborative process involved many meetings in which the WCCDA staff offered invaluable input that guided the search for more-representative indicators.
+While higher-quality renter data was identified as a priority early in the process, it ultimately became clear that these data do not exist at the county-wide scale required by the project’s method.
+Nevertheless, the information that the WCCDA provided clarified the limitations inherent in both the original and revised method and led the team to emphasize these limitations in this report.
+Additionally, this partnership led to productive discussions between the two groups about the challenging limitations that are present in “institutional data” and how these limitations reflect the priorities of America’s dominant culture as reflected in local governments’ land use policies.

+Unlike the Pilot phase, the revision did not include a series of ground-truthing workshops.
+While such workshops would have provided important feedback and vetting for the revised model, they were precluded by the project’s budgetary constraints.
+The revised Neighborhood Typology Results were presented to the COO EAG in February 2019, who suggested several improvements in how this project can be described to community members and made useful to community-based organizations.
+A consensus was reached that the neighborhood typology results by themselves provide an incomplete picture and that they must be complemented by contextual information that comes from the impacted communities themselves.

 ## Defining Gentrification & Displacement